reflex-dev/reflex-web/docs/wrapping-react/guide.md

     lib_dependencies: list[str] = ["@splinetool/runtime@1.5.5"]  # Specify extra npm packages to install.
 ```

+In this example we are adding this dependency to pin its version.
+It would be automatically installed alongside the `react-spline` library when the component is created.

+A useful time to add `lib_dependencies` is when we are wrapping a component and we want plugins or extensions for the library.
+A good example is the React component `react-markdown` with its [extensions](https://www.npmjs.com/package/react-markdown#plugins).

 ### Versions

 You can specify the version of the library you want to install by appending `@` and the version number to the library name.